rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

 [x] Put compile + error reporting function in support lib.

+[x] No need to wrap parser output in list for codegenerator in PyVM

 TODO:

-[ ] No need to wrap parser output in list for codegenerator in PyVM

 [ ] Support recursive macros?